slathwal/diabetes_canada_project/README.md

 ## Methodology

 **Exploratory Data Analysis**

-1. Understand the variables present in the data
+- Understand the variables present in the data
+The data consist of 691 variables.
+All variables contained data encoded as numbers.
+It was important to use the data dictionary given along with the data to understand what the codes meant.
+These variables span categories such as the following:
+1. Residence location - state
+2. Residence health region
+3. Sex
+4.  marital Status
+5. Household size
+6. Age
+7. Worked at job/business
+8. Level of education
+9. General Health
+10. Height and weight perceived
+11. Chronic conditions
+12. health utility index
+13. changes made to improve health
+14. fruit and vegetable consumption
+15. Canada's Food guide use
+16. smoking
+17. Tobacco product alternatives
+18. exposure to second hand smoke
+19. alcohol use
+20. alcohol use - weekly
+21. antibiotic medication use
+22. cannabis use
+23. severity of dependence on cannabis
+24. drug use
+25. Physical activity for adults
+26. physical activity for youth
+27. sendetary behaviours
+28. sexual behavious
+29. driving and safety
+30. driving while under influence
+31. flu shots
+32. blood pressure check
+33. had mammogram
+34. colorectal cancer testing
+35. consultation about mental health
+36. satisfaction with life
+37. depression
+38. suicidal thoughts and attempts
+39. social provisions
+40. primary health care
+41. medical doctor attachment
+42. contact with healthcare professionals
+43. perceived need for care
+44. patient satisfaction - community based care
+45. patient experience
+46. unmet healthcare needs
+47. working status and working hours last week
+48. socio-demographic characteristics
+49. person most knowledgeable about household
+50. health insurance coverage
+51. food security
+52. total household income

+We need some way to reduce these variables for the predictive model.

-2. Filter the data to include only adults and people with known diabetes status.
+- Filter the data to include only adults and people with known diabetes status.

+As a first step, data were included for the adult population (age 18+) and for people whose diabetes status was known.

+- Separate the data into training and test sets
+At this stage, 30% of the data were kept aside as test set.
+I made sure to do a stratified split of the data to ensure that the ratio of diabetes to non-diabetes cases was the same in training data and test data.
+The rest of the steps were performed with the training data.

-3. Calculate missing values for each variable and remove variables with >30% missing data
+- Calculate missing values for each variable and remove variables with >30% missing data

+A key observation was that missing data was encoded as numerical codes.
+The exact code used varied from feature to feature, but missing data categories were the same across the data.
+These categories were:
+1. Valid skip
+2. Don't know
+3. Refusal
+4. Not stated
+The codes used ranged from 6-9, 96-99, 996-999, 9996-9999, 999.6 to 999.9 etc. I wrote a function to identify the missing codes in each column and convert them to na values.
+Then the percentage of data missing for each feature was calculcated and the features with more than 30% missing data were excluded.

-4. Remove variables that have same value across all rows and that have different values across all rows, as well as variables that do not contain any useful information.
+- Remove variables that have same value across all rows and that have different values across all rows, as well as variables that do not contain any useful information.

-5. Identify ordinal and categorical variables, calculate correlation between all variables and drop highly correlated variables.
+- Identify ordinal and categorical variables, calculate correlation between all variables and drop highly correlated variables.

+Out of the remaining variables, I plotted each of them to identify which ones were ordinal, i.e., where numeric codes had an order and which were nominal/categorical, i.e., the numeric codes did not have an order.
+For example, sex is a nominal column and houshold income is an ordinal column.

-6. Undersample the data to balance classes.
+- Undersample the data to balance classes.
+The training data had ~6900 diabetes cases and a much higher number of non-diabetes cases.
+Therefore, I undersampled the non-diabetes cases to balance the classes and get a total of ~13400 training samples.

-7. Pre-process the data.
+- Pre-process the data
+1. Ordinal columns: For ordinal columns, I convert the missing data numeric codes to na values, impute the missing data using most-frequent value, and scale the data using min-max scaler
+2. For nominal/categorical columns, I convert the missing data numeric codes to na values, impute the missing data using most-frequent value and use one-hot encoding.

-8. Fit a model
+- Fit a model
+I tried four different models on the data:
+1. Logistic Regression
+2. RandomForest
+3. Support Vector Classifier
+4. CatBoost

-9. Evaluate the model fit and its performance.
+- Evaluate the model fit and its performance.
+I evaluated the models using cross-validation.
+In particular, for each of the models, the following were examined:
+1. The learning curves on training set and validation set. these were used to evaluate if the model was overfitting the data or not.
+2. Confusion matrix to identify false positives and false negatives
+3. Precision recall curve

-10. Identify the most important features contributing to prediction of diabetes status.
+- Identify the most important features contributing to prediction of diabetes status.
+For each of the models that were not overfitting the data, the top 20 features were compared.

 ## Results

-1. Understanding the performance limit of a predicitve model on the data
+1. Understanding the performance limit of a predicitve model on survey data
-2. Logistic regression model
+2. Logistic Regression model
+3. Random Forest model
 3. Support Vector Classifier
-4. LightGBM
+4. Xgboost

+## Conclusions

 ## Working Notes

+2025/05/25

 2025/05/21